 These problems tend to become more severe the longer a dummy is used.
 In some cases, the child will need braces to correct the shape of their jaw and the position of their teeth.
 That's why the NHS and the British Dental Association recommend discontinuing dummy use by age one.

 But that's right around the age that children start becoming attached to their soother – be it a dummy, a blanket or a favourite cuddly toy – so weaning them off their dummy can be easier said than done.
 We're not here to make you feel guilty if you're doing things differently.
-Up to 75 percent of the babies in the west are said to use pacifiers at some point in their lives, and they certainly don't all stop by their first birthday.
+Up to 75% of babies in the west are said to use pacifiers at some point in their lives, and they certainly don't all stop by their first birthday.

 So, let's take a look at some of the arguments for and against using a dummy.

 Pros and cons of using dummies